di-sukharev/poke_api/README.md

 # SE Poké API

-A strongly-typed Pokémon API wrapper for TypeScript/JavaScript.
+An almost good and type-safe Pokémon API wrapper for TypeScript/JavaScript one is able to do in 1 hour.

 ## Installation